-There are over 13 million Americans who are currently unemployed.
-Our federal government admits the number climbs to 20 million unemployed when one adds those who are working part-time but want and cannot find a full-time job and to include those who are unemployed but not listed in an official government database.
+There are over 13 million Americans who are either currently unemployed or are working part-time but want and cannot find a full-time job and to include those who are unemployed but not listed in an official government database.

-Therefore why did our government allow one million legal immigrants to America in 2012 and why are they doing this again in 2013?
+Therefore why does our government continue to allow one million legal immigrants to America each year?
 Of course this number does not include illegal immigration.
-All the while states are having to borrow more money from the federal government to pay unemployment insurance claims.
-The State of North Carolina has borrowed over $2 billion dollars from the federal government to pay unemployment insurance claims, because the fund ran out of money.
+The State of North Carolina earlier borrowed $2 billion dollars from the federal government to pay unemployment insurance claims, because the fund ran out of money.

 National and statewide N.C. polls show citizens want our government to require all businesses to use the federal government’s on-line E-Verify System to determine legal resident status so only citizens and legal residents are hired.
 And polls also show citizens want companies fined who knowingly hire illegal immigrants.

 Farmers have unlimited access to legal migrant workers with H-2A temporary visas, but most farmers refuse to hire them because they have to pay $8.00 an hour.
 The answer to this problem is to further automate and mechanize farming.
 For example, farmers bought mechanized cotton pickers and tomato harvesters years ago, but some farmers will never mechanize as long as they have access to illegal immigrants at cheap wages and then in effect are able to send their social services costs to taxpaying citizens.
-Less than 15% of illegal immigrants are involved in agricultural work.
+Less than 10% of illegal immigrants in North Carolina are involved in agricultural work and only 4% nationwide are involved in agricultural work.

 From the Center for Immigration Studies: